nvidia-holoscan/holohub/README.md

 ....
 ```

-Please note that the values of some of the variables will vary depending on configured options, iGPU or dGPU, availability of devices for video capture, ...
+Please note that the values of some of the variables will vary depending on configured options, iGPU or dGPU, availability of devices for video capture, or other environment factors.

-From within the container build the Holohub apps as explained in section [Building HoloHub](#building-holohub).
+### Platform Notes (Container)

-The development container has been tested on the following platforms: x86_x64 workstation with multiple RTX GPUs, Clara AGX Dev Kit (dGPU mode), IGX Orin Dev Kit (dGPU and iGPU mode), AGX Orin Dev Kit (iGPU).
+The development container has been tested on the following platforms:
+- x86_x64 workstation with multiple RTX GPUs
+- Clara AGX Dev Kit (dGPU mode)
+- IGX Orin Dev Kit (dGPU and iGPU mode)
+- AGX Orin Dev Kit (iGPU)

 ***Notes for AGX Orin Dev Kit***:

-(1) On AGX Orin Dev Kit the launch script will add ```--privileged``` and ```--group-add video``` to the docker run command for the Holohub sample apps to work.
+(1) On AGX Orin Dev Kit the launch script will add ```--privileged``` and ```--group-add video``` to the docker run command for the HoloHub sample apps to work.
 Please also make sure that the current user is member of the group video.

 (2) When building Holoscan SDK on AGX Orin Dev Kit from source please add the option  ```--cudaarchs all``` to the ```./run build``` command to include support for AGX Orin's iGPU.

-### Local build
+## Native Build (Optional)

+### Software Prerequisites (Native)

 Refer to the [Holoscan SDK README](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/README.md) for ways to install Holoscan SDK in local environment: Debian package, Python wheels or from source.

-Install the package dependencies for Holohub on your host system.
+Install the package dependencies for HoloHub on your host system.
 The easiest way to make sure the minimal package dependencies is to use the run script from the top level directory.

 ```bash
   # if sudo is available